RobertPJacobs/getting-and-cleaning-data-project/CodeBook.md

 ## Variables

-In addition to the identifies Each row containss 66 averaged signal measurements:
+In addition to the identifies each row containss 66 averaged signal measurements:

 * Average time-domain body acceleration X, Y and Z directions:
   * TimeBodyAccelerometerMeanX